Great work systems sustain workplace health

 One of the key things that hold back process improvement initiatives is the fact that in most organizations, only a small percentage of their leaders can actually use process improvement tools.
 We are not taught how to use these tools in our formal education.
 Plus, most people never get enough ‘practice reps’ using the tools with the benefit of feedback from an experienced coach.

-Additionally, it is often the case that work team supervisors, middle managers, and even those at the top actually act in a way that run counter to the efforts of the process improvement teams.
+It is often the case that work team supervisors, middle managers, and even those at the top actually act in a way that run counter to the efforts of the process improvement teams.
 In some cases, these people even restrict team performance by making it difficult for their people to go to team meetings, failing to help teams collect process analysis data, or making decisions that limit team resources.
-In short, they don’t practice personal kaizen very well.
+In short, they don't practice personal kaizen very well.

 Most organizations see their operational excellence, lean six sigma, or process improvement teams as an add on - as a program.
 They fail to realize that in order to become a high performer and sustain your success, you have to do two things.
 First, you must consistently engage a high percentage of your people.